Check this guide to the best summer wetsuits for 2022. We’ve got the shorties, steamers and eco suits that we think are the bee’s knees this season.

 Best for?
 Sisstrevolution make the best summer wetsuits for women right now in our opinion.

-If the Xcel Infiniti has been hitting the headlines for its SIMA award and that’s one special suit, it makes sense to see what it beat in the final.
+If the XCEL ranges are currently ruling the roost for the boys, there’s probably only one brand that can match up to them on the female side of the industry.
 Cue relatively-new-to-the-market Sisstrevolution.
 An offshoot of Vissla and based out of sunny California, they’re in a good place to create some seriously groundbreaking stuff.
 And that’s precisely what they’ve done…

 The Sisstrevolution 3/2 7 Seas is a gorgeous all-rounder of a summer suit for women.
 It adds curved body fits to panels of soft limestone neoprene that’s eco-friendly and very stretchy.
 There’s Glideskin on the neck for extra comfort around high-contact zones and you’ll definitely feel the protection from the Supratex knee pads, which are well hidden in the body of the suit.